Continuous-time quantum walk-based ans\"atze on neutral atom hardware: Introduction

+These algorithms can all be expressed as a \emph{phase-walk ansatz}, an alternating sequence of two interleaved unitaries.
+With each \emph{ansatz iteration} a phase separator applies rotations that encode the problem at hand, and a \emph{mixing unitary} carries out a CTQW that drives amplitude transfer between states.
+While the query-complexity bound for unstructured search is quadratic, the phase-encoding layer can carry additional information about global problem structure.
+When symmetries of the \emph{mixing graph} (whose edges define allowed transitions) reflect the structure of the solution space, compounding interference across symmetric pathways can coherently focus amplitude on target states, yielding super-quadratic convergence~\cite{matwiejew_quantum_2023,bennett2024non}.
+Mixing graphs that enable such ``shortcut'' dynamics are especially significant for near-term quantum devices, where practical advantage requires sufficient amplification within time-limited coherence windows.

-Experimentally, CTQWs have been realized in the position basis across a variety of platforms, including walks over line graphs using photonic waveguides~\cite{peruzzo2010quantum}, neutral atoms~\cite{preiss2015strongly}, and trapped ions~\cite{tamuraquantum2020}, as well as two-dimensional grid graphs using superconducting qubit arrays~\cite{yan2019strongly, gong2021quantum}, and \cite{young_tweezer-programmable_2022} implementing a spatial quantum search on large-scale two-dimensional lattices of strontium atoms.
+Continuous-time quantum walks have been demonstrated in the position basis across a variety of platforms, including walks over line graphs using photonic waveguides~\cite{peruzzo2010quantum}, neutral atoms~\cite{preiss2015strongly} and trapped ions~\cite{tamuraquantum2020}, as well as two-dimensional grids using superconducting qubit arrays~\cite{yan2019strongly, gong2021quantum} and tweezer-programmable strontium-atom lattices~\cite{young_tweezer-programmable_2022}.
 Beyond spatial walks, variational circuits that implement CTQWs in the computational basis have been demonstrated with photonic waveguides~\cite{quexperimental2024}, and CTQW-like dynamics have been observed in quantum many-body scar dynamics in Rydberg chains \cite{Choi2019} on neutral atom systems \cite{Bernien2017}.
+Full phase-walk ans\"{a}tze with alternating phase-encoding and mixing unitaries have been implemented for QAOA on superconducting processors~\cite{Harrigan2021} and trapped ions~\cite{Shaydulin2024}.

+Despite this progress, each approach addresses only part of the phase-walk framework.
+Position-basis implementations demonstrate coherent quantum dynamics but cannot leverage the full computational-basis Hilbert space and, as the walk graph is fixed by hardware geometry, are not easily tailored to match the structure of a target problem.
+Gate-based QAOA implementations on superconducting and trapped-ion processors do include phase encoding.
+However, the mixing unitary is typically limited to a transverse-field operator on an unconstrained Hilbert space, requiring either penalty terms or post-selection to enforce feasibility constraints-- both of which incur overhead that grows with system size~\cite{Hadfield_2019}.
+Recent QAOA studies have reported evidence of scaling advantages over classical algorithms, but these claims derive entirely from noiseless classical simulations, with hardware demonstrations showing only Grover-like amplification at low circuit depth~\cite{boulebnane2024,Shaydulin2024}.